 The Dennis J. and Mary Lou Schwartz Tennis Center opened its doors in 2006 and played host to the 2007 Big Ten Men's Championships and the 2008 Big Ten Women's Championships.

 Also in 2006, the Mollenkopf Athletic Center got a makeover, with a new FieldTurf field named after Richard, Alice and Kimra Schleicher.

 The Mackey Complex project, completed in 2012, revitalized a campus landmark that has served as the home of Boilermaker basketball since 1967 while having a dynamic effect on all Purdue teams.
 Seventy percent of the nearly 280,000 square feet of new or renovated space benefits all 500-plus student-athletes.
 A new three-level structure adjacent to the arena features improved and increased space for sports medicine and sports performance, plus a basketball practice facility, new locker rooms and lounges, meeting rooms, offices and three club spaces for fans.
 The overall fan experience also was significantly improved with a wider concourse and additional concession stands and restrooms.

-Also included in the Mackey Complex project was a master plan to further develop the northwest edge of campus, including an upgrade to the Boilermaker Soccer Complex and a new baseball stadium, named Alexander Field for the parents of former coach Dave Alexander.
-Both facilities were completed in 2012.
-Now, a new softball stadium is being constructed, with plans to begin play in the spring of 2015.
+Also included in the Mackey Complex project was a master plan to further develop the northwest edge of campus.
+An upgrade to the Boilermaker Soccer Complex and a new baseball stadium, named Alexander Field for the parents of former coach Dave Alexander, were completed in 2012, followed by a new softball stadium that opened in 2015.

-Similar excellence was expected in the classroom - to match or surpass the overall grade-point average of the general student body.
-That goal has been achieved each of the last 34 semesters - or 17 years.
-Following the 2014 spring semester, the cumulative GPA for all current Purdue student-athletes was a record 3.04.
-It has been above 3.0 for 11 consecutive semesters.
-The current four-year average Graduation Success Rate stands at 82 percent.
-Moreover, 90 percent of student-athletes completing their eligibility at Purdue graduate, and student-athletes who graduated in May of 2013 realized a 90 percent job-placement rate.
+Similar excellence was expected in the classroom, and student-athletes regularly perform equal to or better than the student body.
+Following the 2015 spring semester, the cumulative GPA for all current Purdue student-athletes was a record 3.08.
+It has been above 3.0 for 13 consecutive semesters.
+The current four-year average Graduation Success Rate stands at 84 percent.
+Moreover, 90 percent of student-athletes completing their eligibility at Purdue graduate, and student-athletes who graduated in May of 2014 realized a 95 percent job-placement rate.